location-iq/locationiq-qgis/readme.md

-# Bulk Nominatim Plugin
+# LocationIQ Plugin

-The ***Bulk Nominatim QGIS Plugin*** interfaces with an OpenStreetMap nominatim service to provide geocoding of addresses and reverse geocoding of coordinates.
-This plugin is only recommended to be used with personal nominatim servers because OpenStreetMap does not permit bulk nominatim requests.
+The ***LocationIQ QGIS Plugin*** interfaces with our service to provide geocoding of addresses and reverse geocoding of coordinates.
+This plugin is forked from the **Bulk Nominatim QGIS Plugin** hosted at `https://github.com/NationalSecurityAgency/qgis-bulk-nominatim`

 ## Installation
-The plugin can be installed by downloading the latest version from `https://github.com/NationalSecurityAgency/qgis-bulk-nominatim`.
+The plugin can be installed by downloading the latest version from `https://github.com/locationiq/locationiq-qgis`.
 Launch QGIS and select ***Plugins->Manage and Install Plugins...*** from the menu.
 Click on the ***Install from ZIP*** tab on the left, click on the `...` button on the right to navigate to where you saved the bulk nominatim downloaded ZIP file and select it then click on the ***Install Plugin*** button.
 Click the ***Close*** button and you are ready to start address geocoding.

 <div style="text-align:center"><img src="doc/install.jpg" alt="Installing Plugin"></div>

-## Bulk Nominatim Tools
+## LocationIQ Tools

 The plugin ***Settings*** need to be configured to point to a nominatim endpoint.
 See the ***Settings*** section on how to do this.
-The plugin can be accessed from the `Plugins->Nominatim GeoCoding` menu or from the two tool bar icons.
+The plugin can be accessed from the `Plugins->LocationIQ GeoCoding` menu or from the two tool bar icons.

 <div style="text-align:center"><img src="doc/menu.jpg" alt="Nominatim GeoCoding"></div>